Root canal treatment

 When is a root canal treatment needed?

 A root canal treatment can save a badly infected or damaged tooth.
 The tooth may have become infected or damaged by decay, repeated dental work, wear and tear, gum disease, cracked fillings or an injury to the tooth.

 When the dental pulp is damaged, bacteria can start to multiply inside the tooth.
 This can lead to an infection or abscess, which is a pocket of pus that forms at the end of the tooth’s root.

 What are the signs I might need a root canal treatment?

-Sometimes there are no symptoms that a tooth needs root canal therapy.
+Sometimes there are no symptoms that a tooth needs root canal treatment.
 More commonly, the signs include:

 - severe toothache when biting or chewing